nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 Most servos have three pins: **power**, **ground**, and a **control signal**.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
 The control signal pin draws a small enough amount of current that it can be directly controlled by the PWM pins on C.H.I.P.
 Pro.

 While the signal pin draws a low amount, the servo motor connected to the power pin draws more power than the C.H.I.P.
 Pro can provide on its own.
-The Dev Kit board helps with this by providing a **5 volt bus** for the servo to draw from.
-The PWM Servo power pins are connected to the **DC-In barrel jack providing 5 volts**.
+The Dev Kit board helps with this by providing a **5 volt bus** for the servo to draw from next to the signal and ground pin.
+This is because the PWM Servo power pins are connected to the **DC-In barrel jack providing 5 volts**.

 ![servo connected to dev kit](images/pwmPins.jpg)